Expert dental care in Thailand, coordinated for you

 • Silicone impression materials produce sharper detail than older alginate methods

-• Best for: all denture cases — a good impression is the single most important step
+• Best for: all denture cases.
+A good impression is the single most important step

 Wax Try-In and Aesthetic Selection